patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 - Re-  (such as recreate)
 - Sub- (such as submerge)

-An exception for this rule is when you add a modifier prefix like “non".
+An exception for this rule is when you add a modifier prefix like “non."
 In these cases, you should use a hyphen.
 For example, "non-Red Hatter."

 If you're unsure about the use of a hyphen, refer to [Merriam-Webster's online dictionary.](https://www.merriam-webster.com/)